-b.
 Development of materials that combine decomposition functions with control methods for decomposition and degradation at multiple levels, including the molecular level and higher-order structure of materials;

 Chemical bonds are cleaved during the environmental and mechanical degradation of materials.
 Amorphous regions are damaged if the material has a crystalline and amorphous molecular aggregation states, and easily degradable components or interface regions are damaged if the material has a multiphase structure.
-These phenomena are dependent on the presence or absence of UV light irradiation, which triggers decomposition and degradation, sorption of chemicals, action of enzyme, microorganism adsorption, and mechanical stimulation during degradation.
+These phenomena are dependent on the presence or absence of UV light irradiation, which triggers decomposition and degradation, sorption of chemicals, action of enzyme, action of microorganism, and mechanical stimulation during degradation.
 Research proposals are expected to design materials with precisely controlled decomposition that take these factors into account using sustainable raw materials and non nontoxic degradation products.
-On the other hand, controlled decomposition of thermosetting resin and network polymer is important research field.
+On the other hand, controlled decomposition of thermosetting resin considering environmental toxicity and network polymer such as rubber are important research field.